blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Fixing LLMs to turn them into AI.md

 7] If I could take the standard atheist stance, (babies are taught, religion)

 6.2] Also, human babies too are taught concepts by means of supervision.
-And only after learning association of words with languages
+And only after learning association of words with languages can they ever form rational thoughts.
+Babies won't survive in the wild without proper supervision.

+8]

+> I think by now, it's not necessary to mention the broad divisions, or even subdivisions, but only the **"line numbers"**
+>
+> But I also realize that line numbers are only a specific form of discretization, and we often edit individual words, and more often than that, we edit letters within words, because of spelling mistakes.
+But meh, spelling mistakes may not be all that usual for a good typist.
+>
+> I guess the only way to avoid this is to write with pen on paper.
+So I can't erase or add in new words.
+With the added rule of not striking lines
 # Good Alternate Approaches
 - Use them like Grammarly does (validate grammar)
 - Use them to re-summarize information